Who We Are

 Dianne brings a wealth of experience in customer service and management gained in the luxury giftware industry.
 She is a certified yoga instructor with more than 500 hours of teaching experience.
 She teaches and has taught yoga, including Mussar Yoga, at a variety of locations including the Mayerson JCC, Wise Temple, and other congregations.
 She discovered Mussar after being enlightened by one of her students about Edith Brotman’s book, Mussar Yoga, and through the book she found TMI.
 She lives with her husband in Cincinnati, OH.
 They have two grown children and a beloved granddaughter.

-In addition to her position as the Teen Program Manager, Leslie-Anne also serves on the Board of Directors.
+In addition to her position as Director of Teen Program, Leslie-Anne also serves on the Board of Directors.
 She brings experience in the areas of leadership, team effectiveness, and fundraising.
 Leslie has served as a consultant for Combined Jewish Philanthropies’ Leadership Development Institute, is a Vice-Chair of the URJ Communities Leadership Team (NE), and has held senior positions at several not-for-profit organizations, including Boston Baroque, WNET-NY, UCS, and Common Ground Stage and Film Company.
 She is the proud mother of three, ages (17, 20, and 23), and is a past president pf her synagogue community.

 Director of Operations